travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 ## Modifying data

-**Once mappings files are loaded we can perform the following operations on them**
+**Once mappings files are loaded we can perform the following operations on them.**

 ### Update data
 You have two options: